neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

 ![](../images/clone.jpg)

-Update the stage and task name so that they indicate a production deployment.
+Name the new stage `Production` and click save.

 ![](../images/production.jpg)